yandexmobile/yandex-pay-demo-android/README.md

 - replace the YANDEX_CLIENT_ID placeholder in the build.gradle.kts file with your proper YANDEX_CLIENT_ID.
 The correct client ID is required for propagating the checkout result back into your merchant app;

+- use your own certificate to sign the app.
+The demo app uses a certificate that is downloaded before the gradle build.
+It should not be used anywhere else.

 Please refer to the official documentation for more information about registering your own merchant ID, API key and client ID: https://pay.yandex.ru/docs/ru/custom/android-sdk/url-flow

 # More information: